 (The outside of the apartments)

-A single ticket gets you into these three locations in the main buildings at the heart of the Hofburg:
+A single ticket gets you into the heart of the Hofburg and covers two locations:

-- The Sisi Museum features the life, clothes, and personal possessions of Sisi (Empress Elisabeth): the famous wife of Emperor Franz Joseph
+- The Sisi Museum features the life, clothes, and personal possessions of the famous Sisi (Empress Elisabeth): the wife of Franz Joseph

 I think so.

-Elisabeth and Franz Joseph are interesting characters, for example, and the contrasts between the two provide an intriguing background to your visit.
+Elisabeth and Franz Joseph are also interesting characters in their own right, and the contrasts between the two provide an intriguing background to your visit.

-The tour also provides insights into the crushing pressures of sitting on top of the social and political ladder, the almost-depressing extravagance of court, and the tragically all-too-human weaknesses of those who would set themselves apart from the rest of us.
+On top of that, the tour indirectly reveals the crushing pressures of sitting on top of the social and political ladder, the almost-depressing extravagance of court, and the tragically all-too-human weaknesses of those who would set themselves apart from the rest of us.

 Tickets & visitor tips